Hire Online Lawyer for Accountability Courts (NAB Matters)

 Under the National Accountability Ordinance, the national accountability bureau or NAB was recognized on 16th November 1999.
 It is an autonomous executive agency that deals with the prevention of corruption, raising public awareness, and enforcing anti-corruption measures.
+It takes notice of all offenses falling within the National Accountability Ordinance (NAO).

 Under the constitution of Pakistan, the NAB has the authority to